Creating Healthier Communities: Native American Nursing Students’ Experiences and the Role of Mentoring

 2:30 PM - 4:00 PM ET

-In celebration of National Native American Heritage month, November, please join us for a webinar on how to create healthier communities through strategies to support Native American nurses.
+In celebration of National Native American Heritage month, November, the Campaign held a webinar on how to create healthier communities through strategies to support Native American nurses.

 Increasing the number of Native Americans in the nursing workforce is essential for improving the health of this population, and yet the number of Native American RN graduates is decreasing.
 Mentorship is one strategy that higher education institutions have found can help in recruitment and retention of Native American students.